Updated: August 13, 2022.

 This step only makes sense if the website has an account in Bing Webmaster Tools.
 Here is how to check if an XML sitemap has been submitted:

-- Log in to Bing Webmaster Tools.
+XML sitemaps in Bing Webmaster Tools.

 ☝️ PRO TIP: This is also the place where you can submit an XML sitemap to Bing.